(treprostinil) Inhalation Solution

 How should I store Tyvaso?

-- When the foil pouch is opened, Tyvaso ampules should be used within 7 days.
+- Tyvaso ampules should be used within 7 days after opening the foil pouch.

 Keep Tyvaso and all medicines out of the reach of children.